-Decision coaching takes you through a PROCESS whereby you discover how to dive deeply into yourself so that you can identify what you truly want.
-You figure out what’s getting in your way.
-And then you start working on ways to work WITH yourself so that you can overcome your blocks, rather than letting them stop you.
+Decision coaching takes you through a PROCESS whereby you discover how to dive deeply within yourself so that you can identify what you truly want.
+Then you figure out what’s getting in your way.
+And then you start working on ways to work WITH your own psychology so that you can overcome your blocks, rather than letting them stop you.

 Do You Need a Decision Coach?